mishra-sweta/DevTinder/apiList.md

 - GET /user/requests/received
 - GET /user/feed - Gets you the profiles of other users on platforms

-Status: ignore, interested, accepted, rejected
+Status: ignored, interested, accepted, rejected

+toUser and fromUser not sending to eachother and again and again toUserId exists in database status is interested and ignored schema pre - save for avoiding sending request to youself